nfrank6-depaul/Breast-Cancer-Classification---SE489/PHASE1.md

 The second challenge we encountered was deciding which model among our SVM, KNN, and Logistic regression model we should choose.
 We decided on the logistic regression model because it seemed to be easily interpretable and had the most reasonable performance.
 It also seemed conducive to other future parts of the mlops pipeline that we will be using later in the project.

 The other challenge we had was getting our entire team up to speed on how to use git and dvc properly.
-Regarding git, the various members of our team had different levels of

-experience with it.
+Regarding git, the various members of our team had different levels of experience with it.
 Megan being the most experienced took the lead in setting up the repository.
 She also patiently guided the rest of the team members through the git repository, commands, pull requests, and merging.
 This allowed all the team members to use git effectively and merge the branches that contained each of our ML models into main.

 Nikki faced an issue regarding setting up DVC on her google drive repository.
 Google drive has adopted new authentication protocols that were preventing the group from properly being able to use DVC.
 Nikki was able to work around this authentication issue by creating a service account that allowed our group to push and pull to that repo.
 She utilized DVC commands to workaround the authentication issue via using the service account’s key.
 Megan also provided a link to a DVC tutorial to help get the team familiar with DVC commands.

+Lastly, Megan leanred that for mypy SciKit does not have stubs so cannot be easily type checked.
+In order to run mypy without error Megan added #ignore to the imports.
+Also, Megan experienced a learning curve with successfuly getting the makefile setup, having never built one previously and needing to set it up on windows.

 Areas For Improvement: